 3. Interactive Elements

 Incorporating interactive elements into the agenda can transform a traditional meeting into a dynamic discussion forum.
 This can include designated Q&A sessions, breakout discussions, or even live polls.
-PresEngage can enhance this experience by enabling real-time audience engagement through SMS participation, allowing members to ask questions and provide feedback effortlessly.
+PresEngage® can enhance this experience by making meetings interactive with real-time AI Q&A from any browser, allowing members to scan a QR or tap a link to ask questions and provide feedback effortlessly.
 This approach not only fosters engagement but also ensures that valuable insights are captured during the meeting.
 Furthermore, encouraging participation through these interactive methods can lead to a more inclusive atmosphere, where all voices are heard, and diverse perspectives are valued.
 This can be particularly beneficial in addressing complex issues, as varied viewpoints often lead to more innovative solutions and a deeper understanding of the challenges at hand.

 Sample Board Meeting Agenda Templates